 Current that flows in a single direction is called Direct Current, or D.C. and current that alternates back and forth through the circuit is known as Alternating Current, or A.C..
 Whether AC or DC current only flows through a circuit when a voltage source is connected to it with its “flow” being limited to both the resistance of the circuit and the voltage source pushing it.

 Also, as alternating currents (and voltages) are periodic and vary with time the “effective” or “RMS”, (Root Mean Squared) value given as Irms produces the same average power loss equivalent to a DC current Iaverage .
 Current sources are the opposite to voltage sources in that they like short or closed circuit conditions but hate open circuit conditions as no current will flow.

 Using the tank of water relationship, current is the equivalent of the flow of water through the pipe with the flow being the same throughout the pipe.
 The faster the flow of water the greater the current.
 Note that current cannot exist without voltage so any current source whether DC or AC likes a short or semi-short circuit condition but hates any open circuit condition as this prevents it from flowing.

-The Resistance, ( R ) of a circuit is its ability to resist or prevent the flow of current (electron flow) through itself making it necessary to apply a greater voltage to the electrical circuit to cause the current to flow again.
-Resistance is measured in Ohms, Greek symbol ( Ω, Omega ) with prefixes used to denote Kilo-ohms ( kΩ = 103Ω ) and Mega-ohms ( MΩ = 106Ω ).
-Note that Resistance cannot be negative in value only positive.
+Resistance is a circuit element measured in Ohms, Greek symbol ( Ω, Omega ) with prefixes used to denote Kilo-ohms ( kΩ = 103Ω ) and Mega-ohms ( MΩ = 106Ω ).
+Note that resistance cannot be negative in value only positive.